ismet94/css_challenges/README.md

 - Created folder structure for challenge 8
 - Created the speech_bubble_challenge.html and the style.css file9
 - Completed challenge 8
+- Uploaded to Github

 2019-02-22:
 - Edited challenge 9 and completed emoji
 - Edited challenge 6 styling the form
 - Filed all the changelogs
 - Updated Readme.md file
+- Uploaded to Github

 ## Contributors